Sarcoma Cancer Program

 The best patient outcomes depend on finding a physician who is familiar with these cancers, which can be challenging because of their relative rarity.
 Many community oncologists do not see them in their practices, and, in the case of soft tissue sarcomas, they may be mistaken for benign (non-cancerous) soft tissue tumors, which are much more common.

-Under the leadership of Dr. Robert Maki, a leader in soft-tissue and bone sarcoma research, the Sarcoma Cancer Program is part of The Tisch Cancer Institute at Mount Sinai Medical Center.
+Under the leadership of Dr. Robert Maki, a leader in soft-tissue and bone sarcoma research, the Sarcoma Cancer Program is part of The Tisch Cancer Institute at Mount Sinai Health System.
 Mount Sinai has experts in diagnosing and treating all types of sarcomas.
 We provide comprehensive, state-of-the-art care tailored to the unique needs of each individual.

 Our physicians treat every type of adult and pediatric sarcoma, including: